Fluid Resuscitation in Burns: Formulas, Indications, & Fluids

 Crystalloids and colloids are the mainstays of fluids in burns resuscitation.
 Most formulas are based on Hartmans/Ringers Lactate.

-The Parkland Formula (4mL x %TBSA x kg) is the most widely used formula for the first 24 hours of fluid resuscitation
+The Parkland Formula (4mL x %TBSA x kg) is the most widely used formula for the first 24 hours of fluid resuscitation.

-Resuscitation in Children
+Resuscitation in Children and the Elderly

 Maintenance with 5% dextrose & resuscitation fluid to overcome proportionally greater surface area & reduced hepatic glycogen stores.

-This can be due to under-or over-resuscitation.
+This can be due to under- or over-resuscitation.
 Too much fluid can result in oedema and cardiac and respiratory compromise.

 Indications for Fluid Resuscitation

-The American Burns Association state that "burns greater than 20% TBSA should undergo formal fluid resuscitation using estimates based on body size and surface area burned" (Pham et al, 2008).
+The American Burns Association state that "burns greater than 20% TBSA should undergo formal fluid resuscitation using estimates based on body size and surface area burned" (Pham et al., 2008).

-More globally speaking, the following two are recommended guidelines for fluid resuscitation in a burn based on burn size.
+Globally speaking, the following two are recommended guidelines for fluid resuscitation in a burn based on burn size.

 1. Adults > 15% TBSA